 Not everything you buy in the health food store is healthy.
 Almost all processed foods contain high fructose corn syrup and preservatives at a minimum and many more chemicals on average.
 Some say read the labels, but I avoid buying or eating anything that even has a label.
 Fresh, raw, organic plant-based food is what I consume most often.

-I have seen stock boys reach into bulk bins with their dirty hands to steal a few nuts while they are working.
+I have seen stock boys reach into bulk bins with their dirty hands to steal a few nuts while working.
 Kids can’t resist those that are at their eye level.
-The stores rarely if ever clean those scoops or bins, so I never buy bulk items unless it is something I am going to wash or cook before eating.
+I never buy bulk items unless it is something I am going to wash or cook before eating.
 All stores and restaurants have bugs.
-Containers are not entirely closed, are they?
+Bulk containers are not entirely closed, are they?

 As in my fashion choices, I keep my food choices fresh and straightforward.
 My quest to learn which foods serve me well never ends.
 I will continue to share what I learn.